CTSyn: A Foundation Model for Cross Tabular Data Generation: Introduction

-\begin{itemize} \item \textbf{Unified Table Representation:} We developed a unified aggregator that tokenizes and embeds heterogeneous table rows, and projects them into a unified latent space.
-Utilizing self-supervised contrastive learning, regularized by magnitude-aware loss, this approach enhances the preservation of numerical information and facilitates the training of models across tabular formats, thereby overcoming the barrier of data-specific structural needs. \item \textbf{Generative Foundation Model:} Our versatile conditional diffusion model backbone efficiently samples from unified latent spaces, allowing for improved flexibility and applicability across various tabular domains without the need for domain-specific adaptations. \item \textbf{Data Type-specific Decoder:} We trained separate decoder networks that extract column values from latent row embeddings be it numerical values or refined representations of categorical levels.
-This modular approach in decoding allows us to accommodate different output formats and loss functions tailored to specific column types, effectively eliminating the constraints imposed by traditional data-specific output schemas. \end{itemize} Through extensive experiments with real-world datasets, we demonstrate that CTSyn extends the pre-train/fine-tuning paradigm to the tabular data generation and sets a new benchmark, surpassing the existing State-Of-The-Art (SOTA).
-Crucially, by effectively leveraging prior knowledge, our model unlocks unprecedented potential in synthetic tabular data generation.
+\begin{itemize} \item \textbf{Unified table representation and reconstruction:} We developed a cross-tabular autoencoder that embeds heterogeneous table rows, projects them into a unified latent space, and decodes tabular values using table metadata as guidance.
+This approach enables model training across diverse tabular formats, overcoming data-specific structural constraints while preserving structural information in a table-consistent manner. \item \textbf{Generative foundation model:} Our versatile conditional diffusion transformer backbone efficiently samples from the unified latent space, enhancing flexibility and applicability across diverse tabular domains. \item \textbf{Cross-tabular pre-training:} We conduct extensive cross-tabular pre-training on a large-scale web-scale dataset containing 5 million rows.
+With diverse data domains covering common table applications, this pre-training serves as a foundation for various downstream generation tasks. \end{itemize} Through extensive benchmarking with real-world datasets, we demonstrate that CTSyn extends the pre-training/fine-tuning paradigm to tabular data generation, achieving state-of-the-art (SOTA) performance on low-data regimue.
+Crucially, by effectively leveraging prior knowledge and incorporating table metadata, our model unlocks unprecedented potential in synthetic tabular data generation and holds immense promise for extending to various tabular tasks such as regression and classification.